NikoboiNFTB/IMDb-RePo/README.md

-⚠️ Update regular versions 3.0-4.1 to 5.1, and AutoRePo from 2.0 to 3.0, they don't work on 99% of pages ⚠️
+⚠️ Update regular versions 3.0-4.1 to 5.x or 6.x, and AutoRePo from 2.0 to 3.x or 6.x, they don't work on 99% of pages ⚠️
 # 🎬 IMDb RePo: Simple & Fast Redirect Portal

 **IMDb RePo** is a lightweight, dependency-free userscript that adds IMDb-style buttons to movie and TV pages for instant redirection to external streaming.
 Simple, fast, and smooth — Sailing the High Seas done right!